 science.
 Students are taught to apply structural, procedural, and

 meta-linguistic abstraction to solve computational problems.
 Five

-projects, one per week, will be assigned and graded.
+projects will be assigned and graded.

 Prerequisites: some programming experience; high confusion

 This class is not meant as an introduction to programming; some

 If you have little to no experience with programming, we suggest